beaugunderson/cat-snacks/README.md

 #### Open issues with suggestions

 - even if you can't or don't want to code!
+- you could...
+  - describe your idea
-- you could describe your idea, or add a sketch or drawing, or link to a reference image of something you think should be added
+  - add a sketch or drawing
+  - link to a reference image of something you think should be added

 #### Send pull requests